Joanne Hayakawa

 In order to explore opposing pairs, I have used body parts -– hearts, brains, spines -– and coupled them with parts from nature — roses and their thorny branches, cactus, lilies.
 These images have predictable implications.
 However, they are put into new contexts where there are shifts.
 Currently, birds have become a symbol of frailty and strength.
 They have also become an indicator of the health of an environment, both human and natural.
 They are messengers, and I am hopeful the viewer will empathize with the context that I provide as though they are regarding their own body.

-Most currently, I have used portraits of black birds (Corvids) to expression concerns about the environment.
+Most currently, I have used portraits of black birds (Corvids) to express concerns about the environment.